In this article, you’ll find answers to questions like:

 - Who do you talk to about a problem?
 Would you feel comfortable talking to me?

-Parents may wrestle with whether to permit their children on the same social media sites that their friends use.
+Parents may wrestle with whether to permit their children on the same social media sites as their friends.

 “Kids are using social media as a way to define their identity,” says Kimberly Sanders, a Palm Beach County parent of three and director of youth ministry at her church.
 “As parents and youth leaders, we need to help them set healthy boundaries and see their significance regardless of images, stories and comparisons on Instagram, Snapchat, etc.”

-If you discover your children’s friends are sexting, start a discussion with your children by asking if they have ever received a sexual message or naked picture on their cell phones, according to NetSmartz.
+If you discover your children’s friends are sexting, ask your children if they have ever received a sexual message or naked picture on their cell phones, according to NetSmartz.
 Ask if they have felt pressured or bullied to send – or receive – a nude or sexual picture.
 Talk about the possible social, academic and legal consequences of sexting.
 Encourage them to be neither a bystander nor an instigator and to learn about their school’s policy on cyberbullying and sexting.
 Remind them to talk to you first if they receive a nude picture and to never forward it.

-• Nancy McBride, executive director, Florida Outreach, National Center for Missing & Exploited Children, Florida Regional Office
+• Nancy McBride, former executive director of Outreach for Florida regional office, National Center for Missing & Exploited Children